-Figure 1 - Structure Hierarchy
+Figure 1: Negotiation Hierarchy

-In fact, the best process begins with determining what outcomes the parties want to achieve and then determining the processes and behaviors needed to achieve those outcomes.
-Limitations (such as public procurement regulations) that may affect structure are then considered and structures are created to support the processes and behaviors (Figure 1).
-Processes include work flow design, Lean design and construction principles, and appropriate tools, such as Building Information Modeling.
-Behaviors include communication, collaboration, creativity, alignment, and effort.
+In fact, the best process begins with determining what outcomes the parties want to achieve, then the processes and behaviors needed to achieve those outcomes, and then the structures needed to support the processes and behaviors as shown in Figure 1:.
+Processes include tools such as Building Information Modeling or Lean3 design and construction.
+Behaviors include communication, collaboration, creativity, alignment and effort.
 By starting with the desired outcomes, the contract structure is tightly aligned with the project objectives.

 Unless mindsets are changed, negotiating an IPD contract may be difficult and frustrating because effort will be wasted on the wrong issues.
 One solution is to have an IPD workshop before any negotiation takes place.
 The workshop covers what IPD is, why it works, how it differs from traditional project delivery approaches, and discusses holdover thinking, such as the three issues highlighted above.
 The workshop creates a common level of understanding, allowing the parties (and their counsel) to focus on the issues that will make their IPD agreement successful.
-One approach we have used successfully is to have a two-part workshop where the first segment focuses on IPD education and alignment, followed by a second segment, with participation limited to principals and counsel that addresses the contract itself.
-If the owner does not have prior IPD experience, we also have found it helpful to meet with the owner's staff and key stakeholders, prior to the larger workshop, in order to create internal owner alignment and to explore the owner's goals and limitations that will be boundaries for any project.
+Collaborative negotiation is accelerated if the parties have a common understanding of IPD principles and why "improving" an IPD agreement with traditional contract language may actually undermine the IPD agreement and the party's own interests.
+A skilled facilitator with actual IPD experience can streamline the negotiation process and improve the outcome.